-- Real-Time Representation of the Deformable Mirror Actuator Displacements (Based on Voltages Applied to the Mirror) - Spreadsheet-Like Numerical Interface Provides User-Input of Actuator Deflections - Save/Recall Mirror Surface Maps spreadsheet-like numerical interface that allows the user to input actuator deflections (in nanometers).
-The actuator deflection values may be changed individually or in selected groups.
-The actual shape of the DM will differ slightly nanometers).
+- Real-Time Representation of the Deformable Mirror Actuator Displacements (Based on Voltages Applied to the Mirror) - · Spreadsheet-Like Numerical Interface Provides User-Input of Actuator Deflections - · Save/Recall Mirror Surface Maps shape as well a spreadsheet-like numerical interface that allows the user to input actuator deflections (in nanometers).
 The actuator deflection values may be changed individually or in selected groups.
 The actual shape of the DM will differ slightly due to a small influence of adjacent actuators.

-The deformable mirror control shows a graphical plot of the DM surface shape as well a
+The deformable mirror control for MEMS-based DMs shows a graphical plot of the DM surface